 At Idaho Power, our commitment to serving customers and communities with reliable, affordable energy has been the hallmark of our 100-year history.
 As we continue the next century of service, we are building on that foundation with an exciting mission:

 100% clean energy by 2045

 Not only is this goal meaningful to us, it’s important to many of our customers, the communities we serve and the places we call home.
 Learn how we’re moving forward — today, tomorrow and together.

-Idaho Power’s largest energy source comes from clean hydropower.
+Idaho Power’s largest energy source is clean hydropower.
 Our energy mix also includes wind, solar and geothermal long-term purchases.

 Energy Mix Comparison